Skip to content

 Healing from EDC exposure requires working simultaneously across all levels of the medicine wheel.
 At the serpent level, you need specific nutrients that support detoxification — cruciferous vegetables that upregulate Phase II liver enzymes, cilantro and chlorella that chelate heavy metals, milk thistle (silymarin) that protects cell membranes from oxidative damage.

-At the jaguar level, you work with the emotional patterns that made you vulnerable to toxic exposure in the first place.
-Often there's a deep wound around not feeling worthy of pure nourishment, or a family pattern of choosing convenience over consciousness.
+At the jaguar level, you explore the emotional patterns that may have contributed to toxic exposure.
+Often there's a deep wound around not feeling worthy of pure nourishment, or inherited family patterns of choosing convenience over consciousness.

 But the deepest healing happens at the hummingbird and eagle levels — reconnecting with the intelligence of the living world.
 This means regular earth contact (actual skin-to-earth grounding), eating foods that still carry life force (locally grown, minimally processed), and practices that restore your sensitivity to subtle energy.